gmatocha/Filament-Watch-Octoprint-Plugin/README.md

  - Allowed Deviation is the width of the Alarm Boundry.
 The value in parentheses is the current difference between Measured Length and the GCODE Forecast (ie, the current error).
  - Current Feedrate - the latest sent feedrate for the head (movement, not extrusion).
 Note this is the commanded rate, not the forecast rate, so it may not reflect reality at that moment in time.
 This can be useful when diagnosing under extrusion issues.

-### Arm/Disarm and Correct Drift Now buttons
+### Maunal Buttons

-Arm/Disarm - use this if you want to manually override the while the print is running.
+ - Arm/Disarm - use this if you want to manually override the while the print is running.
-Correct Drift Now - causes drift correction (set to be applied immediately.
-Us
+ - Correct Drift Now - causes drift correction (set Measured Length to GCODE Forecast value) to be applied immediately.
+Useful if you're getting close to alarming, but you know there are no print problems.

 ### Log
 The section at the bottom shows the last 10 Filament Watch log lines, including drift corrections.
 See [](#Tuning) below.